IHE/RAD.IMR/input/pagecontent/volume-1.md

 #### XX.1.1.6 Imaging Document Source <a name="Imaging Document Source"> </a>

-Imaging Docurment Source provides the images and related objects to the Report Readers.
+Imaging Document Source provides the images and related objects to the Report Readers.

+Imaging Document Source supports WADO-RS Retrieve [RAD-107].

+Imaging Document Source that supports the Image Manager Integration Option also supports returning the objects vis DICOM C-Move.
+This is necessary to integrate with Image Display access.

 ## XX.2 IMR Actor Options <a name="actor-options"> </a>